Spectral representation of lattice gluon and ghost propagators at zero temperature: The Landau gauge spectral functions from lattice data

 The computed spectral functions reproduce the pattern observed in the preliminary study~\cite{Oliveira:2016stx}, where $\rho$ reached a maximum at momentum $\sim 0.5 - 0.6$ GeV and then oscillated, approaching zero at higher $\omega$.
 The herein computed absolute maximum of the spectral function is roughly consistent with the predictions of \cite{Cyrol:2018xeq} that used the numerical outcome from functional renormalization group (FRG) equations compatible with the scaling scenario, i.e.~a gluon propagator going to zero at zero momentum following a simple power law.
 The FRG spectral function was calculated using a Bayesian inspired approach that includes a dedicated guess for a basis of functions and takes into account \textit{a priori} knowledge about its asymptotic behaviour.
 Once more, the general pattern of the spectral function computed here is in qualitative agreement with that computed in \cite{Cyrol:2018xeq}, an absolute maximum followed by an oscillatory behaviour towards zero, although the quantitative details differ.
+It should be noted, however, that contrary to \cite{Cyrol:2018xeq}, our method makes no explicit assumptions about the IR of the spectral function, i.e.~we make no assumptions on the structure of the propagator in the IR\footnote{In the UV, model independent analytical estimates can be given for the spectral function based on the perturbative renormalization group, see also our Appendix~\ref{A}.
+In the IR, such estimates are usually model dependent.
+We refrained from building in the correct UV asymptotics via appropriate choice of a prior estimate for $\rho$ in the regulating part of the Tikhonov functional.
+Tests indicated that this has little to no influence on the reconstruction in the mid-momentum regime where most of the interesting phenomenology happens.}.
+The price paid is that we observe the oscillations (``ringing'') in the IR.

+It is known that different regularization recipes for ill-posed inversion problems, of which the Källén-Lehmann spectral integral calculation is an example, can yield different results.
+Therefore, it is important to have several toolkits to test the soundness of the computed spectral functions.
+This is a common observation, even applicable when gauge invariant lattice data are inverted for e.g. meson spectral functions \cite{Asakawa:2000tr}.
+But because the same dominant peak is found for all cutoffs $\omega_0$, as well as by \cite{Cyrol:2018xeq}, it is fair to say that this peak is meaningful.